 I will say that some parents who have been involved in marriages where violence or other harmful behavior has been the result often feel liberated by the family law case and better able to parent their children freely.
 These parents can apply more attention to their families and not have to worry about the risks to their or their children’s well-being.

-However, I would caution you before you choose to engage your child in the conversation like this.
+However, I would caution you before you choose to engage your child in a conversation like this.
 First and foremost, it is improper to put your child in the middle of a contested child custody case in this manner.
 He or she is not able to emotionally handle the information that you are making available to her.
-Even though your child may look like an adult she is a teenager and is not in a position to act as a "stand in" adult for the purposes of helping you get through your divorce.
+Even though your child may look like an adult she is a teenager and is not in a position to act as a "stand-in" adult to help you get through your divorce.

 Step-parents and post-divorce relationships will be the topic of tomorrow’s blog post